bcgov/IMDB-markdown-report/README.md

 ### Usage

-After creating a folder for the downloaded csv files, running the rmd file will source the open data and download it into the folder "data".
+Running the rmd file will source the open data and download it into the folder "data".
+Knitting the file will create the html report.

 ### Project Status